pedrodesu/node.js-typescript-boilerplate/README.md

 Since this repository has inside of it included the libraries [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/), I would recommend you to install the official extensions of these libraries for your desired text editor / IDE, in case they have one.
 It will make editing much more easier and in a way more integrated way.

-I wil leave a link for these extensions in some popular text editors and IDEs
+I will leave links for these extensions in some popular text editors and IDEs:

 ### ESLint